little-apps/little-system-cleaner/README.md

 ### Development ###

 Little System Cleaner is currently a work in progress and therefore, it is not working 100%.
 If you would like to help develop Little System Cleaner, please [contact us](http://www.little-apps.com/contact.html).

+#### Bugs ####

-If you would like to submit a bug report or feature request, please go to [https://github.com/little-apps/little-system-cleaner/issues](https://github.com/little-apps/little-system-cleaner/issues).
+If you would like to submit a bug report, please go to the [Little Apps Bug Tracker](http://bugs.little-apps.com/view_all_bug_page.php?project_id=2).

+#### Issues/Suggestions ####

+If you have an issue or an idea for Little System Cleaner, please check out [the forums for Little System Cleaner](https://www.little-apps.com/forums/forum/little-system-cleaner/).

 ### Show Your Support ###